CumulusNetworks/docs/content/nvidia-air/Air-SDK-V2.md

 for simulation in simulation_iterator:  # The SDK will walk through the pagination to obtain all objects, potentially across multiple requests
     do_something(simulation)
 ```
-The SDK uses a default page size of 200, however the page size of responses may be adjusted to make a smaller/greater number of requests when calling `list` on the iterator:
+The SDK uses a default page size of 200.
+You can adjust the page size to make fewer or more requests by calling `list` on the iterator:

 ```python
 from air_sdk.v2 import AirApi